What are Cybersecurity Preventive Measures? 10 protection tactics 2025

 • Step - 2: Run a security scan with your built-in security software as soon.
 It assists you in identifying threats and later deletes them or isolates them in quarantine.
 You can delete this malicious file manually or automatically.

 • Step - 3: Most often, you need a specific Ransomware decryption tool to regain access, as Ransomware variants are different and their working method is not the same.
-Renowned Cybersecurity agency like Kaspersky can help you with Ransomware decryption tool.
+A Renowned Cybersecurity agency like Kaspersky can help you with Ransomware decryption tool.

 • Step - 5: If you face screen-locking Ransomware attack, turn the computer into 'Safe Mode' cause there's a possibility of not loading those malicious files and creating a space for combat with the malware.

-7. What types of Ransomware exists?
+7. What types of Ransomware exist?

 In general, two types of Ransomware are widely popular: Locker Ransomware and Crypto Ransomware.